kubedb/docs/docs/guides/mariadb/clustering/mariadb-replication/index.md

 └─────────┴─────────────────────────────────────────────────────────────┴──────┴─────────────┴─────────────────┴───────────┴────────────────────┘

 # sample-mariadb-1 is new master.
-# Wait some times to up sample-mariadb-0 and check the server list again
+# Wait some time to up sample-mariadb-0 and check the server list again

 bash-4.4$ maxctrl list servers ┌─────────┬─────────────────────────────────────────────────────────────┬──────┬─────────────┬─────────────────┬───────────┬────────────────────┐